fulazz/forex-scraper/README.md

 ## :camera_flash: Documentation
 Presented below is an illustrative representation of a document residing within a persistently stored MongoDB collection:

+**Special Rates**

+Note: This refers to a specific exchange rate category offered by the bank for certain types of transactions, such as large currency conversions or specific foreign exchange deals.
+These rates may be different from the standard rates and may be applicable under special circumstances or for specific customers.
 ```
 {

 }
 ```

+**TT Counter**

+Note: TT stands for Telegraphic Transfer, which is a method of electronically transferring funds from one bank account to another.
+TT Counter refers to the exchange rates offered by the bank for telegraphic transfers.
+These rates are applicable when transferring funds between different banks or accounts, typically for international money transfers.
 ```
 {

 }
 ```

+**Bank Notes**

+Note: Bank Notes refer to physical currency notes, such as banknotes or paper money, issued by a country's central bank.
+The Bank Notes exchange rates provided on the website are applicable for the buying and selling of physical currency notes, typically for cash transactions.
 ```
 {